-The court reasonably could have found the following facts.
-On May 28, 2000, an officer with the Berlin police department attempted to stop and approach the vehicle being driven by the defendant after discovering that it was displaying a stolen marker plate.
-The officer stopped the vehicle and, as he approached the vehicle, the defendant sped away in an apparent attempt to flee.
+The following relevant facts were contained in the defendant's offer of proof.5 On May 28, 2000, the Berlin police department attempted to stop and approach the vehicle being driven by the defendant after discovering that it was displaying a stolen marker plate.
+A Berlin police officer stopped the vehicle, and, as he approached the vehicle, the defendant sped away in an apparent attempt to flee.
 The officer pursued the vehicle to no avail.
 As the chase neared the Meriden town line, the Berlin police department notified the Meriden police department of the chase and of the fact that the defendant was approaching the town line.
 The Berlin police department abandoned the chase when the defendant reached Meriden.